Laguna1989/JamTemplateCpp/README.md

 on [itch](itch.io), [gamejolt](https://gamejolt.com/) or any other website.

 Note: Only the game executable and the `assets` folder is included in the archive.
-If more files are required, either adjust the deployment script or place them in the assets folder.
+If more files are required, either adjust the deployment script (`.github/workflows/deploy.yml`) or place them in the `assets` folder.

 ## Cmake options

-All of those options can be set to ON or OFF via the cmake commandline
+The options can be set to ON or OFF via the cmake commandline or cmake-gui:

 * `JT_ENABLE_UNITTESTS` - Enables gtest and the unit tests
 * `JT_ENABLE_DEMOS` - Enables the demos (small example programs which showcase a specific theme)